Santa Ornament Made from a Log Cabin Block

 One Block Makes Two Santas in This Quick Project!

-The tutorial, from Silvia Trevisan, is in Italian so we have translated the important parts for you (scroll under the video for our notes).
-Refer to the photos in the original version for the step by step construction.
-(You can translate the page using Google Translate or refer to this translation.)
+The tutorial, from Silvia Trevisan, is in Italian (you can translate the page using Google Translate or refer to this translation.)

-The following video shows the construction process, also, although the designer uses her santas to top wine bottles.
+The following video from Friday Night Sewing demonstrates the construction process in English, although the designer uses her Santas to top wine bottles.
 She also shows a second folding option so they can be used as napkin rings.

 If the video does not play on your device click here to view it at YouTube.

-Select a flesh colored solid for the face, white for the beard, a red print for the suit and hat and a green, black or other print for accent.
+Select a flesh-colored solid for the face, white for the beard, a red print for the suit and hat, and a green, black, or other print for an accent.
 You can also choose fabrics in a variety of colors and make each set of two Santas different (one Log Cabin block makes two Santas).

-Val Spiers used a larger print fabric for the suit in her version.
+Val Spiers used a larger print fabric for the suit in her version made with the Italian instructions (shown below).

 Photo found on Pinterest.

-Eyes can be added with a bit of hand embroidery, beads, buttons or a close zig zig or tacking stitch.
+Eyes can be added with a bit of hand embroidery, beads, buttons, or a close zig zag or tacking stitch.

 Layer up the mini quilt, with the front and back facing each other and the batting on top of the backing.
 Insert the hanging ribbon in the top corner before stitching all of the layers together.
 Be sure to leave an opening in one of the sides of the Santa (a side including hat and suit pieces) for turning.

-Stitch Santa’s two sides together to make the ornament 3 dimensional.
+Stitch Santa’s two sides together by hand to make the ornament 3-dimensional.

 Photo found on Pinterest.